samber/do/docs/docs/container/scope.md

 A chain of service invocations instantiates multiple virtual scopes to track dependency cycles.

-Scopes are almost invisible to developers: services use the Injector API without awareness of whether the underlying implementation is a root scope, scope, or virtual scope.
+Scopes are almost invisible to developers: services use the Injector API without awareness of whether the underlying implementation is a root scope, a regular scope, or an internal virtual scope used for dependency tracking.

-The `do.Injector` interface is implemented by `*do.RootScope`, `*do.Scope`, or `*do.VirtualScope`.
+The `do.Injector` interface is implemented by `*do.RootScope` and `*do.Scope`. `*do.virtualScope` are internal implementation details.

 ## New scope